-You’ve fallen victim to something which is quite natural.
-It’s called a hypnic jerk or a sleep twitch, and while it might be entirely normal, this doesn’t make it any more pleasant.
-It is defined as nothing but an involuntary twitch which tends to happen just as you are about to step into dreamland.
-While it comes with a few different names, they all stand for the same thing.
+This phenomenon is called a hypnic jerk or a sleep twitch.
+While it may be entirely normal, that doesn’t make it any more pleasant.
+Hypnic jerking is nothing more than an involuntary twitch that usually happens just as you are about to doze off.
+While it’s known by several different names, they each describe the same experience.

 What is Hypnic (Hypnagogic) Jerking?